 Thriller writer Harlan Coban is currently part of the way into a five-year deal with Netflix to adapt 14 of his novels, and Stay Close is the latest adaptation from writer Danny Brocklehurst and RED Productions, the team that brought us The Stranger.
-Like The Stranger, Stay Close will star Richard Armitage and move the book setting from the US to the UK.
-It’s the story of three characters whose dark secrets threaten to destroy their lives.
-James Nesbitt and Cush Jumbo also star.
+Stay Close starred Cush Jumbo (pictured above), Richard Armitage, James Nesbitt, Eddie Izzard, Sarah Parish and more, and moved the book setting from the US to the UK.

-If you’ve seen writer Sophie Petzal’s Irish thriller Blood starring Adrian Dunbar, you’ll want to tune in for this.
-Coming to ITV, it’s a four-part thriller about two grown-up sisters who become entangled in a tense mystery when their children are involved in the disappearance of a 10-year-old local boy.
-Expect twists, turns, and sharp writing.
-The cast looks great too, led by Rachel Stirling and Anna Maxwell-Martin (pictured above).
+If you’ve seen writer Sophie Petzal’s Irish thriller Blood starring Adrian Dunbar, you’ll have wanted to make room for this.
+The ITV four-part thriller is about two grown-up sisters who become entangled in a tense mystery when their children are involved in the disappearance of a 10-year-old local boy.
+Expect twists, turns and a strong cast led by Rachel Stirling and Anna Maxwell-Martin (pictured above).